FroobWorld/Nabulus-Old/README.md

 ## Reobfuscated Spigot-mapped jar
 Run `./gradlew reobfJar` from your terminal.
 You can find the compiled jar in the `Byof-Server/build/libs` directory.

+## Paperclip, reobfuscated Spigot-mapped jar
+Run `./gradlew paperclipJar` from your terminal.
+You can find the compiled jar in the `Byof-Server/build/libs` directory.

 ## Rebranding

 Replace mentions of Byof with your preferred fork name in `settings.gradle.kts`, `build.gradle.kts` & `.gitignore`.